 1. See what looks good with your phone’s front camera

 In most phones, the front-facing camera has less quality.
+The front camera lets you preview and experiment with boudoir photo ideas.

 However, it allows you to see yourself so you can see how you look best.